 IFRS 17 allows for the use of a simplified measurement model.
 The PAA can be applied by the Group for a group of insurance contracts which it underwrites if the coverage period of each contract within the Group is one year or less, or if the liability for remaining coverage determined under the PAA is not expected to differ materially from that calculated under the GMM.
 The Group applies the PAA to simplify the measurement of all its insurance contracts issued and reinsurance contracts held.
-Groups of insurance contracts issued and reinsurance contracts held which include contracts with a coverage period of more than one year require a PAA eligibility assessment upon initial recognition, which in turn requires management judgement to be made in respect of 1) the allocation of an individual insurance or reinsurance contract to a portfolio of insurance contracts based on those individual contracts having similar risks and being managed together, 2) the division of the portfolios of insurance contracts into the three IFRS 17 groups of insurance contracts (as defined within the insurance contracts issued and reinsurance contracts held accounting policies section below), and 3) the performance of the underlying insurance contracts.
+Groups of insurance contracts issued and reinsurance contracts held.
+Groups of insurance contracts issued and reinsurance contracts held.
+Groups of insurance contracts issued and reinsurance contracts held which include contracts with a coverage period of more than one year require a PAA eligibility assessment upon initial recognition, which in turn requires management judgement to be made in respect of 1) the allocation of an individual insurance or reinsurance contract to a portfolio of insurance contracts based on those individual contracts having similar risks and being managed together, 2) the division of the portfolios of insurance contracts held accounting policies section below), and 3) the performance of the underlying insurance contracts.